 What happens next?

-The judge considered that this was a case where he had a discretion as to whether to refer the issue of capacity to the European Court.
-He declined to make a reference and no doubt had in mind the need to provide some guidance to the parties before 29 March.
-The EMA had argued that this was a case in which the judge was obliged to make a reference.
-It may yet decide to pursue that point and others on appeal.
-The case clearly raises issues of great significance and it may be suitable for a leapfrog appeal to the Supreme Court.
+The judge considered that this was a case where he had a discretion as to whether to refer the issue of capacity to the European Court but ultimately he declined to do so and no doubt had in mind the need to provide some guidance to the parties before 29 March (the then deadline by which the UK was due to leave the EU).
+The EMA has now appealed the judgment to the Court of Appeal and the case currently has a hear by date of 16 March 2020.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.